quasarframework/quasar-framework.org/source/api/js-utils.md

 ## Debounce Function
 If your App uses JavaScript to accomplish taxing tasks, a debounce function is essential to ensuring a given task doesn't fire so often that it bricks browser performance.
 Debouncing a function limits the rate at which the function can fire.

+Debouncing enforces that a function not be called again until a certain amount of time has passed without it being called.
+As in "execute this function only if 100 milliseconds have passed without it being called."

 A quick example: you have a resize listener on the window which does some element dimension calculations and (possibly) repositions a few elements.
 That isn't a heavy task in itself but being repeatedly fired after numerous resizes will really slow your App down.
 So why not limit the rate at which the function can fire?

 ``` js